Description

 This recipe is the perfect way to use up multiple batches worth of sourdough discard.
 When I need to wake up my starter to make a full sourdough loaf, I feed my starter every day for a few days, and save each day's worth of discard.
 Putting that all together after 4 days gave me the basis for this recipe.

-This pizza dough uses leftover sourdough starter plus salt and more flour to make a delicious pizza dough with tons of flavor.
+This pizza dough uses leftover sourdough starter plus salt and whole wheat flour to make a delicious pizza dough with tons of flavor.
 To see what I do when I need to use up just 1 day's worth of discard, check out my Sourdough Discard Flatbread!

-This pizza dough uses leftover sourdough starter plus salt and more flour to make a delicious pizza dough with tons of flavor.
+This pizza dough uses leftover sourdough starter plus salt and whole wheat flour to make a delicious pizza dough with tons of flavor.
 To see what I do when I need to use up just 1 day's worth of discard, check out my Sourdough Discard Flatbread!

 Time